glenasmith/cjug-mobile-2017/slides/mobile-shootout.md

 # Tech in Play
 * Manifest file for icon, splash, permissions
-* ServiceWorker for heavy proxy lifting
+* ServiceWorker for heavy proxy lifting, offline support
+* HTML5 for the rest (IndexedDb, etc)

 ---